vvermaaj/vvermaaj/README.md

 # Hi there 👋, I am Ajay Kumar
-#### I am Working as an Assitant System Engineer at Tata Consultancy Services.
+#### I am Working as a System Engineer at Tata Consultancy Services.
 2022 Undergraduate with problem-solving skills and ability to perform well in a team.
 Did B.Tech in Computer science engineering from MPEC Kanpur.

 ### Language